AyaAlaa010/islami/README.md

 Islami Application is developed using flutter

-Islami Consitst of five parts :
+Islami Consists of five parts :

 Quran-> you can explore all quran